 What Are Safety Glasses Made Out Of?

 While the lenses of the vast majority of ANSI-approved safety glasses available are made of polycarbonate, frame materials vary between brands.
-The frames of Edge’s safety glasses are made of a nylon composite that’s flexible, yet durable.
-Our frames are pliable enough to tie into a knot without breaking, offer unconditional comfort and deliver impact resistance equal to our polycarbonate lenses.
+For instance, the frames of Edge’s safety glasses are made of a nylon composite that’s flexible, yet durable.

 Why Regular Glasses Aren’t Safety Glasses

-Regular sunglasses and glasses (those that are not ANSI Z87 rated) aren’t constructed from the same impact resistant materials as safety eyewear.
+Regular sunglasses aren’t constructed from the same impact resistant materials as safety eyewear.
 That means the lenses can shatter when faced with a high-velocity impact.
 Plus, regular sunglasses aren’t designed to provide the full facial coverage that safety glasses are required to pass ANSI’s strict Z87 testing requirements.
 Finally, fashion sunglasses aren’t typically constructed to withstand impacts, which leaves the frames and lenses vulnerable to separation when impacted.

 Why Care About Safety Ratings?